-In the classroom, students may use laptops to take notes, but not to do any other work (such as Facebook or checking email).
-In the lab, students may use laptops to work on class assignments but are responsible for making sure that the resulting assignment can be opened on the lab computers which use the same software as the instructor (see the instructions for Using Digital Dropbox on Blackboard).
+In the classroom, students may use laptops to take notes, but not to do personal work.
+In the lab, students may use laptops to work on class assignments but are responsible for making sure that the resulting assignment can be opened on the lab computers which use the same software as the instructor.
 At no time may students use cell phones for any reason whatsoever.

-Textbook and Readings:
+Textbook and Readings

 G.J.
-Alred et al. (2009).
-Handbook of Technical Writing (9th edition).
+Alred et al. (2011).
+Handbook of Technical Writing (10th edition, spiral bound).